JanBdf/KlettDownloader/README.md

 ## Book ID

 The ID of a book can be obtained by opening the book on the [klett website](https://www.klett.de/meinklett#/) as it is part of the url.
 The format is also specified in the python file.

+## Disclaimer

+This project is in no way iffiliated with Klett.
+To download anything, a username, a password and a valid book license are required.